sprblm/dots-patterns/patterns/conditional-file-sharing.md

   trying to improve application or protocol performance if there are many users on the network.
 - **Create incentives** that encourage hosting less popular content.
 For example, "Users who share datasets with less than 5 peers get a free gold account."
+See [sharing is caring](sharing-is-caring.md) for more details.

 ### Examples